dfinity/examples/rust/basic_ethereum/README.md

 In this tutorial, you were able to:

 * Deploy a canister smart contract on the ICP blockchain that can receive and send ETH.
-* Use a cycles faucet to deploy the canister to ICP blockchain on the mainnet for free.
+* Acquire cycles to deploy the canister to the ICP mainnet.
 * Connect the canister to the Ethereum Sepolia testnet.
 * Send the canister some Sepolia ETH.
 * Use the canister to send ETH to another Ethereum address.